OSULUG/OSULUG-Website/README.md

 Testing changes:
 ----------------

-You probably need to have Wok installed.
-Then in the main directory of your clone of the site, run `wok --server`.
+You probably need to have Wok installed. `sudo pip install wok` In the main directory of your copy of the site, run `wok --server`.

 More info about wok is at http://wok.mythmon.com/